frankduncan/collabsnap/README.md

 ### collabsnap-poll-server

 Use this block to poll server each second for news of a new message.
-The first argument should be an unringified method for deserializing sprites, either as clones or sprites.
-The second method is the set of blocks that get executed if the response from the server is a message.
-The third method, which is optional, is for adding filters to the polling for sprites.
+This will loop over all registered listeners.
+It should only be used once per snap session.

+### collabsnap-add-listener

+Use to add a listener to the list of polling listeners.
+The first argument is a filter as created by collabsnap-filter-\*.
+The second is a block to run with the responding message.
+Returns an id that can be later used to remove.
+Duplicate listeners do not get added.

+### collabsnap-remove-listener

+Removes a listener with the id passed in (which should have been returned by collabsnap-add-listener)

+### collabsnap-reset-listeners

+Removes all listeners.

 ### collabsnap-new-sprite-as-sprite

-When used in collaboration with collabsnap-poll-server, new sprites are created as new sprites.
+When used in collaboration with a listener that has a sprite message, argument is created as a new sprite.

 ### collabsnap-new-sprite-as-clone

-When used in collaboration with collabsnap-poll-server, new sprites are created as clones.
+When used in collaboration with a listener that has a sprite message, argument is created as a clone.

 ### collabsnap-filter-variable-equal *name* *value*